maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     @import "desktop/layout";
     // @import "grids";

 Don't forget to restart your server, and wallah!
-You have a pretty powerful responsive grid system ready for implementation in your project.
+You have a powerful responsive grid system ready for implementation in your project.

 #### Implementation